Chronic Diarrhea for a Month (or More): 7 Causes, Gastroenterologist Explains.

 For example, the deficiency of an enzyme called “Lactase” inside your intestine leads to (lactose intolerance).

 Lactose intolerance is the most common type of food intolerance.
-People with lactose intolerance experience symptoms (including diarrhea) every time they drink milk or eat dairy.
+People with lactose intolerance experience symptoms (including diarrhea) whenever they drink milk or dairy.

 Other types of food intolerance include: